okjuan/virtual.book/_posts/2024-06-15-the-passenger.md

 > Dont be afraid for me, she had written.
 > When has death ever harmed anyone?

+The prose, of course, is a major reason I keep picking up books written by McCarthy.
+Who else writes like this?

-Here is his description of the scenes following the dropping of the atomic bombs in Japan, from pages 115 and 116:
+Here, from pages 115 and 116, is another striking example of McCarthy's prose -- a description of the scenes following the dropping of the atomic bombs in Japan:

 > There were people who escaped from Hiroshima and rushed to Nagasaki to see that their loved ones were safe.
 > Arriving just in time to be incinerated.
 > He went there after the war with a team of scientists.